 December 25: Christmas Day

-BY AIR: The main carriers include:
+The main carriers include:

 DOMESTIC FLIGHTS: The main airlines are Aeromar, Viva Aerobus, Volaris, Aerotucan Airlines and Interjet.

 BY CAR: Car hire is available in most Mexican cities, but it can be expensive.
 If you do rent a car, Jeep-styles are best as they cope better with the jagged speed bumps.
 See our car rental recommendations.